hirrolot/hirrolot.github.io/content/macros-on-steroids-or-how-can-pure-c-benefit-from-metaprogramming.md

 } <name>;
 ```

 See `<tag>...` and `<type> <tag>...`?
 These are the little monsters of code repetition.
-They cannot be generated even by a naive variadic macro <span class="note">A [variadic macro] is a macro that can accept an unbounded sequence of arguments.</span>, since the tags (variant names) and the corresponding types are interleaved with each other.
+They cannot be generated even by a naive variadic macro [^variadic-macro], since the tags (variant names) and the corresponding types are interleaved with each other.
 We may want to build some syntax sugar atop of bare tagged unions, but the thing is that _we cannot_.
 For example, this is how the same `BinaryTree` might look in Rust:

 [variadic macro]: https://en.cppreference.com/w/c/preprocessor/replace